 Introduction

-Around one third of the world’s mountain gorillas live in the resource-rich Virunga mountains, the exploitation of which threatens the species’ very existence.
-Far less abundant and more beautiful than oil or gold, this majestic great ape is the Congo’s real treasure.
+Around 350 of the world’s estimated 1,075 wild mountain gorillas live in the resource-rich Virunga mountains, the exploitation of which threatens the species’ very existence.
+Far less abundant and more beautiful than any raw material, this majestic great ape is DRC’s real treasure.

 Mountain Gorilla Facts